 In June 2018, The New York Times ran a story called “How Suicide Quietly morphed into a public health crisis”.
 The high-profile suicides of Robin Williams, and more recently Anthony Bourdain and Kate Spade, has provoked a great deal of discussion about depression and mental health.
 Ben Shapiro has pointed out that there are some legitimate concerns to be raised about the romanticization of suicide in popular culture and the media.
-People who commit suicide are automatically seen as victims, helplessly forced into the act by depression, rather than moral agents who choose a selfish and cowardly way to resolve their problems.
+People who commit suicide are automatically seen as victims, helplessly forced into the act by depression, rather than moral agents who choose an immoral way to resolve their problems.
 As usual, consistent with the “therapeutic nihilism” that reigns among our elites, the act of suicide is seen primarily as a symptom of a disease rather than a manifestation of moral agency.
+Calling suicide immoral may no doubt be seen as counter-productive, because these people should not have to deal with guilt in addition to their troubles.
+But I called it that because I believe it to be true and I think it’s important especially for those who have attempted or seriously contemplated it, to believe this themselves.
+They should believe not so that they feel guilty or engage in self-hatred, but so that they can realize the extent and the character of its immorality.
+You may say that these people know it is wrong.
+I don’t think so.
+Given the popularity of assisted suicide, I think it’s often not the case that people know its wrong, but see it as a personal decision that is justified or almost justified by great suffering, and that an individual has the right to make it.
+If it is believed to be immoral, it is not seen as severely immoral, or its badness is primarily constituted by a failure of therapy or psychiatric treatment, rather than a failure of moral agency.
+You may think it is obvious that suicide is wrong, but if you never state the obvious, especially in moral issues, it will cease to be the obvious.
+We must say that suicide is immoral, so that when people become overwhelmed by negative emotion, they will believe the truth and not comforting lies.
 Committing suicide is not just wrong but horrifically wrong, because you always leave behind people who love you and who will be devastated not merely by the fact that you died, but by the fact that you chose to end your own life.
 They will struggle not merely with grief but also with guilt.
 To commit suicide is to brush this aside, because your own emotions are regarded by you as far more important.
 And in the cases of adults with children who commit suicide, this is even worse, because those children depend on them for financial and other support.
-It is clearly imperative for one to be sympathetic to people who contemplate suicide or who’ve attempted suicide, but this sympathy and gentleness should be complemented by a strong moral disapproval as well.
+It is clearly imperative for one to be sympathetic to people who contemplate suicide or who’ve attempted suicide, but this sympathy and gentleness should be complemented by moral disapproval as well.
 It should be made clear that suicide is not merely “bad” in some vague sense, but is a gravely immoral act.
 We must treat people as agents with a sovereign will, rather than victims of their own emotions.
 If you treat people and think of people as slaves of their emotions and desires and create a culture where this is standard, then that is eventually how people will of think of themselves.
 This will result in more suicides, not fewer.

 I think an important cause of suicide in general and of the rise of suicide today is a particular moral theory, or set of moral theories known as philosophical hedonism.
 A form of philosophical hedonism seems to have replaced traditional morality in our society.
 There are many forms of philosophical hedonism, but the basic idea is that maximizing the happiness of people is always the most important ( or even the only) moral concern.
 Happiness takes priority over any other thing.
 An implication of this is that the most important thing about a person is whether they are happy or not.
 Proponents of philosophical hedonism may dispute this, but if the happiness of a person is the thing that should be maximized above any other attribute of that person, then it follows that their happiness is the most valuable thing about them.